Los Angeles Almanac Logo

 Largest Correctional Mental Health Institution in U.S.

 Besides Los Angeles County’s jail system being the largest in the nation, it is also one of the largest mental health institutions in the nation.
-The number of inmates in the Los Angeles County jail system with mental health problems increased 137% from 2010 through 2021 (4).
+The number of inmates in the Los Angeles County jail system with mental health problems increased 123% from 2010 through 2023 (4).
 With few other options in the criminal justice system, a growing number of mentally ill persons in Los Angeles County end up incarcerated in jail.
-In 2021, the average number of inmates with mental health problems accounted for 40% of Los Angeles County's jail inmate population (up from 35% in pre-pandemic 2019).
+In the second quarter of 2023, the average number of inmates with mental health problems accounted for 41% of Los Angeles County's jail inmate population (up from 35% in pre-pandemic 2019).
 The challenge of properly handling this growing number of inmates with mental health issues only further strains an already crowded jail system.
-Los Angeles County is moving to construct a new facility to replace Men's Central Jail, the Mental Health Treatment Center, that will focus on mentally health treatment for inmates.

 In-Custody Programs in Los Angeles County Jails Los Angeles County Inmate Firefighters